LNAK10069U Climate Change Impacts, Adaptation and Mitigation

 Through distance learning it is available everywhere, and it is open for MSc students and continuing education students with a relevant BSc background in natural science, social science and economics.

 The third part of the course deals with climate change mitigation strategies.
 After a general introduction to potential mitigation strategies, the most relevant technological and economic mitigation strategies are presented and discussed, including carbon sequestration, energy system transformation and renewable energy technologies, carbon trading and carbon offsetting.
-National climate change mitigation plans from some of the world's major emitters of greenhouse gases are analyzed and discussed.

 In the fourth and final part of the course the focus is climate change policy and social change.
 First, the current status of international climate change negotiations is discussed.
 Afterwards, climate change policy is discussed in relation to the green economy paradigm.
 Finally, the course ends with a discussion of the need for social change in order to reduce the negative impacts of climate change.